 Description:

-This step converts Excel (.XLS, .XLSX, .CSV) or Text (.TXT) file content to an XML file.
+This step converts content from Excel (.XLS, .XLSX, .CSV) or Text (.TXT) files into an XML file.

 Inputs